 Our third son (Pumpkin) was born extremely quickly.
 (You can read about that here.)
 At 6 lbs 15oz, he was our largest newborn yet and latched well from the start.
-One pediatrician said there might be a slight tongue-tie the morning after he was born but by his follow up appointment a few days later, another pediatrician said there was no sign of it.
+One pediatrician said there might be a slight tongue-tie the morning after he was born.
+However, by his follow up appointment a few days later, another pediatrician said there was no sign of it.

 Either way, Pumpkin had no problems latching, staying latched, and being overall a pretty happy newborn.
-He did favor one side over the other for the first two weeks… it may have been due to some tightness in his neck, a more comfortable position, or not as intense let downs.
+He did favor one side over the other for the first two weeks.
+This may have been due to tightness in his neck, a more comfortable position, or not as intense let downs.
+I’m not sure.

 Perhaps because of his better latching, but my milk came in much faster this time than with our first two.
 I was leaking milk all over the place and almost all the time!
-I ended up buying Lacticups to put in my nursing bras and camis so that all of the milk I was leaking would not go to waste.
+I ended up buying Lacticups to put in my nursing bras and camis.
+With the Lacticups, all of the milk I was leaking would not go to waste.

 Our breastfeeding success story

 That is actually how I started collecting milk instead of pumping!
 Since the nursing was going so well and I was afraid of sabotaging it, I did not start pumping until about four weeks postpartum.

 Around that time, I was waking up about 5:30 in the morning painfully engorged.
 So I began doing one early morning pumping session while the baby slept.
 (Except for when he was cluster feeding, because then he would wake hungry around that time.)